squadran2003/python-excels-to-csv/README.md

 run the command

 ```
-    python combiner.py 'path to your excel file'  'combined filename'
+    python combiner.py 'path to your excel files'  'combined filename'

 ```